-Regardless of the distinction between outside acquisition and inside dissemination of customer knowledge, the results of our survey indicate that the topic is not yet being addressed comprehensively.
+Regardless of the distinction between outside acquisition and inside dissemination of customer knowledge, the results of our survey (see Appendix B) indicate that the topic is not yet being addressed comprehensively.
 More than 60% of the respondents say they have "not" or "hardly" implemented any processes for managing customer knowledge.
-Only 9% claim their organization has established such mechanisms "fully" or "mostly".
+Only 9% claim their organisation has established such mechanisms "fully" or "mostly".

 The domain of KM is thus the least established process category by far.
-This article can not provide an empirically valid reasoning for this particular outcome.
-However, the comments made by the survey participants indicated that firms may refrain from KM initiatives in CRM due to difficulty in visualizing the immediate benefits and short-term pay-offs of such projects.
-Furthermore, the participants claimed that KM as a term had a negative connotation within their organization and therefore investment decisions were rarely carried out consequently.
+The comments made by the survey participants indicated that firms may refrain from KM initiatives in CRM due to difficulty in visualising the immediate benefits and short-term pay-offs of such projects.
+Furthermore, participants claimed that KM as a term had a negative connotation within their organisation and therefore investment decisions were rarely carried out consequently.
+Unclear responsibilities in CKM initiatives were another issue mentioned by the survey participants.
+Whereas KM efforts are mostly rooted in staff departments, CRM is often performed within a business function, such as marketing, sales or service.
+Therefore, questions arise regarding who provides the budget and who is responsible for taking care of customer knowledge management initiatives once the rollout is completed.

-The obvious discrepancy between the importance attributed to CKM in theory and its low degree of implementation in practice impelled us to identify and describe successful practices where KM helped to improve CRM processes effectively.
+The discrepancy between the importance attributed to CKM in theory and its low degree of implementation in practice impelled us to identify and describe successful practices where KM helped to improve CRM processes effectively.
 The ultimate goal was to derive a guiding framework that may help to overcome the practical challenges associated with the topic.
-Therefore, in the following sections, we introduce three case studies which describe how an investment fund (IF), an electronics company (EC) and a universal bank (UB) successfully managed to make use of knowledge for, from and about their customers.
+Therefore, in the following sections, we describe how Union Investment, Siemens and Credit Suisse successfully managed to make use of knowledge for, from and about their customers.

-Knowledge FOR customers - Support for IF's Customer Communication Center
+Knowledge FOR customers - Support for Union Investment's Customer Communication Center

-The "Investment Fund" (IF) - a large mutual fund company in Germany - case study illustrates the importance of explicated knowledge for the CRM sub-process service management.
-At IF, a customer communication center (CCC) integrates the communication channels such as phone, fax and email to serve customers via multiple contact points.
+The case of Union Investment - a large mutual fund company in Germany - illustrates the importance of explained knowledge for the CRM sub-process service management.
+At Union Investment, a customer communication centre (CCC) integrates the communication channels such as phone, fax and e-mail to serve customers via multiple contact points.
 Within the CCC, 120 employees serve bank employees and retail customers alike by providing knowledge on a wide range of topics associated with complex financial products.